What happens when I pay a deposit for goods or services?

 Make sure you are clear about the business’s obligations to you – in particular, confirm exactly what the product is and when it will be delivered or available to you.
 This can be very important when you are buying something expensive which might have to be custom made for you, such as a piece of furniture.
 Make sure you are both clear about the details, like the colour and style, and ask the business to confirm this in writing on your receipt.

 If the business tells you that your delivery will be delayed, you should try to agree a new, reasonable date for delivery.
 If the product is delivered and is not what you ordered, you should contact the business immediately to arrange for it to be changed.
 In these situations, it is important for you to have written confirmation for proof of what you ordered.

 When can I ask for a refund of my deposit?

 You have a right to ask for your deposit back if:

 - you cannot agree a new delivery date

-- the new delivery date suggested is way off what you originally agreed
+- the new delivery date suggested is much later than you originally agreed

 - the business fails to meet the new agreed delivery date

-- the business cannot provide you with the item you agreed to buy
+- the business cannot give you the item you agreed to buy

-If you pay a deposit and the shop goes out of business, it may be very difficult to get either the item or get your deposit back.
+If you pay a deposit and the shop goes out of business, it may be very difficult to either get the item or get your deposit back.
 If the business goes into liquidation or receivership you become a creditor, but other creditors such as staff, the Revenue, banks etc are likely to take priority in terms of payments.

 You should always try to pay a large deposit using a debit or credit card.
-If you pay for items using a credit or debit card, and the shop goes out of business, your card provider can reverse the transaction.
-This is called a chargeback.
-Contact your bank immediately and give them details of your transaction.
+If you pay for items using a card, and the shop goes out of business, contact your card provider straight away with details of the transaction and request a chargeback.